top of page

 • Cracked black pepper

-• Smoked salt or espresso powder (yep)
+• Smoked salt or espresso powder (yes, really)

 • Mustard seed